Belema/request-etag/README.md

 		}
 	});

 Subsequent GET requests to the same URL will be sent with an `If-None-Match` header.
-The response code will be 304, and will not contain a response body, but the body will be restored from the cache.
+The response code will be 304, and the response will not contain a body.
+However a body will be passed by the cache to the `body` parameter of the callback function.

 Why is my request not cached?